gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-05-24-ordering-photocopies-from-japans-national-library.md

 | **Total**                | **¥836** |
 |--------------------------|----------|

 Note: they recommend online payment by card as it's free.
 If you really need to you can pay by bank transfer, but it costs an extra ¥4,000!
+Yikes.

 ## Paying